Keyboard shortcuts

 • Per-request timeout: 15 seconds.

 • No octocrab: the octocrab crate would pull in tokio + ~70 transitive crates.
 Hand-rolled ureq GETs + a 25-line ISO-8601 parser keep the bomdrift binary under our 5 MB target.
+Same constraint applies to the GitLab and Codeberg paths.

 Calibration